-This section lists the operational features of the MMU-500 in the following sections:
+The operational features of the MMU-500 are described in the following sections:

 Outstanding transactions are defined as transactions for which: